 If your disability causes memory problems you can ask to have key information and dates written down for you in point form or a chart.

-Children are welcome, and women are free to breastfeed.
+Children are welcome, and parents are free to breastfeed.

 Telling us about your disability or your need for accommodation